-At the Medical Design & Manufacturing (MD&M) West Conference this year, Marc Fischer, Dogtown Media’s CEO, discussed the vital function of design in medical devices.
+At the Medical Design & Manufacturing (MD&M) West Conference this year, Marc Fischer, CEO of Dogtown Media, one of the top medical software development companies, discussed the vital function of design in medical devices.
 He also delved into how organizations can utilize design to cultivate interactions that both engage users and enhance medical device functionality.

 What Makes a Design Great?

 At its fundamental core, Marc emphasizes that design is the art of problem-solving.
 From a user experience (UX) perspective, design helps users do what they want more easily when interacting with your product.

 Good design can be obvious at times.
 But great design is transparent.
 It’s running behind the scenes and is often something end-users can appreciate without being aware of it.
 But it keeps you wanting more.

 Great design operates at the intersection of art and technology.
 Part of why you don’t realize it at first is because it’s so dependable.
 Let’s look at the Apple Watch, for example.
 Cleared by the FDA as a medical device now, the Apple Watch functions just like you’d expect a smartwatch to at a surface level.

 But underneath, it offers much more in terms of medical abilities.
 When you’re using it, the Apple Watch can intentionally track your vitals passively without any input required from you.
 When your health starts to trend downwards, algorithms and actionable alerts give you early warning signs to take proper precaution or intervention.